Catholic hamartiology: God listens to the contrite

 God hears the prayers of and is close to the contrite, and the church holds sinners to her bosom.

 Indulgences

 While the souls of Purgatory are undergoing temporary punishment for their sins, Catholics can remit their punishment by obtaining indulgences for them.

 Impeccability

-Impeccability - to be holy or sinless - is an attribute of God, since he is absolutely perfect.
+Impeccability - to be holy or sinless - is an attribute of God, since God is absolutely perfect.
 Impeccability is partially shared in by Christians, because they partake of God's nature, and completely shared in by the angels and saints, because they experience the beatific vision.

-Heresy
+Heretical beliefs

-These beliefs are condemned by the church.
+These beliefs have been condemned by the Catholic Church as heresies:

-Jewish deicide

-The Jews are often singled out for the blame of Jesus' passion, even being called "Christ-killers."

 Good and evil are equal and matter is evil

 Manichaeism is the belief that good and evil are equal forces and that matter is evil.

-Sinners don't belong to the church
+Sinners do not belong to the church

-Donatism is the belief that sinners shouldn't be reconciled to the church, since only saints belong to the church.
+Donatism is the belief that sinners should not be reconciled to the church, since only saints belong to the church.